|Full Form||Master in Management Studies|

 Master in Management Studies, abbreviated as MMS, is a post-graduate course in Management Studies.
 The course duration for MMS course is 2 years.
 As the name implies, the Master in Management Studies [MMS] course focuses on the domain of management studies.
 Basically, it is a management education program.
 This course is aimed at promulgating management skills and knowledge about the same to graduates.

 Students who aspire to undertake this course are required to have a Bachelor's degree in Management Studies or its equivalent courses.
 Some of the top colleges in India which offer a course in Master of Management Studies [MMS] are:

 Managers play a pivotal role in any organization and ensure the smooth execution and timely completion of targets.
-There are certain procedures for applying to this course which an applicant ought to be aware of.
-Candidates need to fulfil certain eligibility criteria to gain admission to this course.
+There are certain procedures for applying to this course that an applicant ought to be aware of.
+Candidates need to fulfill certain eligibility criteria to gain admission to this course.
 The course is evaluated on the basis of the following:

 MMS Salary & Fees in India:

 Management is defined as the actions of incubating the policy of an organization and regulating the efforts of its workers/volunteers to fulfil its purposes via the utilisation of accessible devices namely